marusyaganza/lp-monorepo/README.md

 ## Production and deploy

-run `docker compose -f docker-compose-prod.yml up` to start a server on port `4000` run `yarn build:front` to build frontend.
-It generates files in `packages/front/public`
+run `docker compose -f docker-compose-prod.yml up -d` to start the server on port `4000` and the frontend on `8080`in detached mode.

+run `docker compose down` to stop containers.

+run `yarn build:front` to build frontend.
+It generates files in `packages/front/public`.